nais/salsa/README.md

 ###### docker_pwd

-This is used by the salsa action to authenticate with the docker registry to download the image for cosign to sign.
+This is used by the salsa action to authenticate with the docker registry to download the image for cosign to sign and push attestation to the registry.

 ###### env